Saturdays, 10 am-11:30 am Pacific, March 14 through May 16

 What to read before the first meeting

 Nothing.
 But you should get a copy of Stoner and have it with you at our first meeting, where we are going to encounter its opening pages together.
+You will also need a copy of Augustus for the second half of this club.

 Recommended edition